-It's said a people usually get the kind of government they deserve.
-In a democracy this is so, in a system of inherited authority this isn't always so.
-Since the beginning of time human societies have tried various methods for selecting those who'll lead and control the society.
-Those that work for a society continue to exist, those that don't work for the society vanish when that society changes the selection process or the society ceases to exist.
+It’s said a people usually get the kind of government they deserve.
+In a democracy this is so, in a system of inherited authority this isn’t always so.
+Since the beginning of time human societies have tried various methods for selecting those who’ll lead and control the society.
+Those that work for a society continue to exist, those that don’t work for the society vanish when that society changes the selection process, or the society ceases to exist.
 Sometimes they cease to exist when the society ceases to exist, usually due to outside influences.
-The best that can be said for any form of government is: "It suited the people of that society at that time."
+The best that can be said for any form of government is: ‘It suited the people of that society at that time.’

 A country is the collective sum of its people and its lands over time.
 A culture is the collective sum of its people and their actions over time.
 A society is the collective sum of a country and its culture at a specific point or period in time, as influenced by its past.
 Cultures and societies change as the people change, due to internal or external influences.
 Hunter-gatherer societies change when the people in them take up wild farming.
 They change again when they take up cultivated farming, and again each time the society becomes more complex.
 External influences like war will cause changes, as will internal conflicts like rebellion or a change of religion.

 One can tell a lot about a society by its myths, legends, heroes, anti-heroes, traditions, and mores.
-A good understanding of them can tell you about the society's expectations of an individual and what they regard as proper or ethical behaviour within the society.
+A good understanding of them can tell you about the society’s expectations of an individual, and what they regard as proper or ethical behaviour within the society.

 A warrior society doesn’t mean all its members are warriors, only that they applaud and honour warriors while expecting members of the society to behave within their accepted warrior code all, or most, of the time.
 Many members of warrior societies don’t ever have to live the life of a warrior, whilst others may only need to be warriors for short periods, often at the end of their lives; usually shortened by that need.

-How does a warrior society with over two thousand years of history honouring warriors, and was led by pragmatic warrior kings (most of the time) deal with the many changes required of it by the international community in the decades following World War Two?
+How does a warrior society with over two thousand years of history honouring warriors, and was led by pragmatic warrior kings (for most of the time) deal with the many changes required of it by the international community in the decades following World War Two?
 Many countries faced this challenge at that time, while also dealing with internal and external conflicts as well as the influences brought about by the war and its end.
 Most of the countries had major changes to their societies and government structures.
 Each met the various challenges in their own way, each unique to their society and culture.

 But more important is: How do the people and the new generations deal with these times that are at variance with their heritage and traditions?
 Do they change a lot, or do they adhere to the old, or do they build new traditions along the lines of the principles of the old ones?

 The Amir (pronounced a-mear) Clan has ruled Berant since the sixth century AD / CE.
-For over a thousand years they're the premier clan in the Amiri tribe (pronounced a-mear-e) and the largest tribe in the country.
-The crown goes to the eldest male of the senior Amir line, usually the King's eldest son, unless an Amir Clan Council rules that person ineligible, a very rare event.
+For over a thousand years they’re the premier clan in the Amiri tribe (pronounced a-mear-e) and the largest clan in the country.
+The crown goes to the eldest male of the senior Amir line, usually the King’s eldest son, unless an Amir Clan Council rules that person ineligible, a very rare event.
 If the King has no sons, then it goes to his eldest living nephew.
-If no living males can be found from the descendants of the last three generations the same process is applied to the king"s daughters, nieces, and cousins, with their husband becoming king.
-This process then goes back another generation at a time until one can be found or all descendants for the last ten generations are dead.
+If no living males can be found from the descendants of the last three generations the same process is applied to the king’s daughters, nieces, and cousins, with their husband becoming king.
+This process then goes back another generation at a time until one can be found, or all of the descendants for the last ten generations are dead.